SOMEDAY FARM FREE-RANGE TURKEYS

 FREQUENTLY ASKED QUESTIONS

 How do I order a turkey?
-Call our home phone (802-362-2290) and leave a message with your name (first and last), phone number, and requested size range.
+Call our home phone (802-362-2290) and leave a message with your name (first and last), phone number, and requested size range, or number of people you'll be serving.
 We will call you back within 24 hours to confirm your order.

-How much do the turkeys cost per pound? $4.35/lb.
+How much do the turkeys cost per pound? $4.50/lb.
 We feed our birds GMO-FREE grain from Depot Farm Supply.
 They also spend their days foraging on specifically managed pasture.

 When and where can I pick up my bird?
-Thanksgiving turkey pick-up is at the home farm location at 2087 Dorset Hill Road, East Dorset - Monday and Tuesday, November 21 and 22, from 9 am to 5 pm and Wednesday, November 23 from 9 am to NOON.
-Please honor our noon deadline on Thanksgiving eve. ** No need to call before you come!
-We are also able to accommodate your schedule if you need to pick up a turkey on a different day.
+Thanksgiving turkey pick-up is at the home farm location at 2087 Dorset Hill Road, East Dorset - Monday, Tuesday, and Wednesday November 19, 20 and 21, from 9 am to 5 pm. ** No need to call before you come!
+PLEASE NOTE: Turkeys are NOT ready for pick-up on Sunday November 18.

-Christmas turkey pick-up is also at the home farm on Monday-Wednesday, December 21-23 between 9 am and 5 pm.
+Christmas turkey pick-up is also at the home farm on Friday and Saturday December 22 & 23 between 9 am and 5 pm.

 What size turkey should I order?
 We recommend 1.5 to 2 pounds per person, and that includes leftovers.
 Please be flexible in your order's size range and give us leeway of 3 to 5 pounds.